Utah Deaf History and Culture

 Students from the Same Families

-According to Roberts (1994), for the first twenty-five years after the Utah School for the Deaf was founded in 1884, students from the same families frequently enrolled at the same school.
-Following their stay at USD, the first couple's nieces and cousins married and returned to the school at the same time.
-Regardless of the fact that their children did not attend school, relatives from both families did (Roberts, 1994).
+According to Roberts (1994), for the first twenty-five years after the Utah School for the Deaf opened in 1884, many students came from the same families.
+Following their stay at USD, the first couple's nieces and cousins married and returned to school at the same time.
+Although their children did not attend school, relatives from both families did (Roberts, 1994).

 While the students were at USD, the teachers encouraged them to communicate with their families.
-The majority of the families were members of the Church of Jesus Christ of Latter-day Saints, though most of the parents of out-of-state students were not.
-Utah parents preferred a closer school for their children at the time, while out-of-state parents moved their children to closer institutions when they became available.
-Regardless of the school's location, family frequently visited the campus and participated in school activities (Roberts, 1994).
+The majority of the families were members of The Church of Jesus Christ of Latter-day Saints, though most of the parents of out-of-state students were not.
+Utah parents preferred a closer school for their children, while out-of-state parents moved their children to closer institutions when they became available.
+Regardless of the school's location, families frequently visited the campus and participated in school activities (Roberts, 1994).

-As students left school and into the larger society, Deaf communities grew in Ogden and Salt Lake City, thanks to the social opportunities they enjoyed at school (Roberts, 1994).
+As students left school and entered the larger society, Deaf communities grew in Ogden and Salt Lake City due to their social opportunities at school (Roberts, 1994).

-As students left school and entered the larger society, Deaf communities grew in Ogden and Salt Lake City as a result of the social opportunities they had at school (Roberts, 1994).
+As students left school and entered the larger society, Deaf communities grew in Ogden and Salt Lake City due to their social opportunities at school (Roberts, 1994).

 Social Development within the Utah Deaf Community

-For years, Deaf people contributed to their families' lives where they rarely became involved in the Utah Deaf community.
+For years, Deaf people contributed to the lives of their families, and they rarely became involved in the Utah Deaf community.
 The Utah Deaf community had more opportunities to socialize after the Utah School for the Deaf opened in 1884.

 In the same way, the school offered a variety of activities for students, their families, and the Deaf community in Utah.
 The goal of social opportunities was to provide possibilities for personal growth and interaction with others.
 Furthermore, social events encouraged students to communicate with one another, improve their social skills, and meet new people.
-They were able to grow into capable people as a result of the social events, and they were able to meet the challenges of life in a larger society (Roberts, 1994).
+As a result, they were able to grow into capable people due to social events, and they were able to meet the challenges of life in a larger society (Roberts, 1994).

 The First Deaf Student from Deaf Parents